Milan Galić: Standard Liège and Reims

 After leaving his homeland, Galić moved to Standard Liège, winning the Belgian First Division twice (1969 and 1970), as well as the Belgian Cup in 1967.
 He also played for French club Reims between 1970 and 1973.

 International career

 Galić made his international debut for Yugoslavia in a 2–0 home win over Bulgaria on 31 May 1959, scoring the game's opening goal.

 Galić was a member of the team that finished as runner-up in the 1960 European Nations' Cup.
-He was the tournament's joint-top scorer with two goals.
+He was the tournament's joint-top scorer with two goals, and he also scored the first goal ever in the UEFA Euro tournament.
 Later the same year, Galić played for Yugoslavia at the 1960 Summer Olympics, winning the gold medal.
 He was the tournament's top scorer with seven goals, including the opening goal in the final, a 3–1 victory over Denmark.

 Subsequently, Galić represented the country at the 1962 FIFA World Cup and scored three goals during the tournament, as the team finished in fourth place.
+His final international was an October 1965 World Cup qualification match away against France.